PinkDexo/em-documentation/pages/update-instructions/default.md

 title: 'Update Instructions'
 ---

+!Always test the updates on a non production environment!

 #### EM 1.3.1

 1. Replace the "em" theme located in your theme directory (`themes/em`) with **THEME/em** from the Envato package.